McLargo/python-lessons/README.md

     lesson.
 - Make sure to include the lesson in the corresponding level inside `mkdocs.yml` file, so it is visible in the documentation.
-- Run tests and aim for a 100% coverage.
+- Run tests and aim for 100% coverage.
 Run `make test` to run tests and check coverage.
-- Project is configured to use [pre-commit](https://pre-commit.com/) to check python and markdown files are following the style guide. pre-commit is automatically installed when running `make install`.
-Rules are defined in `.pre-commit-config.yaml` and includes:
+- The project is configured to use [pre-commit](https://pre-commit.com/) to check Python and markdown files are following the style guide. pre-commit is automatically installed when running `make install`.
+Rules are defined in `.pre-commit-config.yaml` and include:
   - [markdownlint](https://github.com/igorshubovych/markdownlint-cli): markdown
     code linter
   - [black](https://github.com/psf/black): Python code formatter
   - [bandit](https://github.com/PyCQA/bandit): Python security linter
   - [ruff](https://github.com/astral-sh/ruff-pre-commit): Python code linter
-- Run `pre-commit run --all-files` to run all pre-commits checks for all files in project.
+- Run `pre-commit run --all-files` to run all pre-commits checks for all files in the project.